 - Copy the java location returned by your system.

-- Open the setEnv.sh file and remove the line #2 (export JAVA_HOME=$TOOL_HOME/jre)
+- Open the setEnv.sh file and replace the line #2 with the following snippet.

 - Save the setEnv.sh file.